Event-Streaming-Example/ese-orchestration/README.md

 Our overall architecture for the BE would look as follows:

 ![ESE Servers docker compose overview](./images/ese-servers-dc.png)

+### Load Balancing

+Shards `ese-server1` and `ese-server2` will be behind a HAProxy Load Balancer.
+The requests will be served based on the default algorithm which in this case is the round-robin algorithm.

+The Load Balancer is exposed on `http://localhost:8100`.
+Real time stats of the connections at the load balancer could be found at `http://localhost:8100/stats`.

 ### Setting up the ESE-Servers